 Long-term exposure to air pollution increases mortality risk.
 The relative risks associated with long-term exposure are higher than short term exposure.
-Public Health England (PHE) has stated that exposure to PM2.5 is a significant cause of disease in England, and at least as important as road accidents, communicable disease, liver disease and suicide.
+UK Health Security Agency (UKHSA) has stated that exposure to PM2.5 is a significant cause of disease in England, and at least as important as road accidents, communicable disease, liver disease and suicide.

-It is important to highlight that there is no safe limit to PM2.5 exposure and that the EU Air Quality Directive and WHO - annual mean objective for both PM2.5 and NO2 is higher than the PHE annual mean exposure threshold at which there is an observed impact on harm to health.
+It is important to highlight that there is no safe limit to PM2.5 exposure and that the EU Air Quality Directive and WHO annual mean objective for both PM2.5 and NO2 is higher than the UKHSA annual mean exposure threshold at which there is an observed impact on harm to health.
 These are outlined in the table below.

-Table 2: Air Quality Annual Mean Exposure Thresholdsi
+Table 2: Air Quality Annual Mean Exposure Thresholds

 EU Air Quality Directive - annual mean objective WHO - annual mean objective

-PM {2.5} > 25μg/m-3 > 10μg/m-3
+PM 2.5 &gt; 25μg/m-3 &gt; 10μg/m-3

-NO 2 > 40μg/m-3 > 40μg/m-3
+NO 2 &gt; 40μg/m-3 &gt; 40μg/m-3

-PHE has allocated statistics to each local authority area to demonstrate the impact of long term exposure to PM2.5 on the health of the population.
+UKHSA has allocated statistics to each local authority area to demonstrate the impact of long term exposure to PM2.5 on the health of the population.
 The data shows that 101 of deaths in North Tyneside in a year can be attributed to exposure to PM2.5, with a result of 998 life years lost in any given year ii.

-The Public Health Outcomes Framework for England (published in 2012) recognises the burden of ill-health resulting from poor air quality as well as other public health concerns.
-This Framework sets out 60 health outcome indicators for England, and includes the following indicator:
+The Public Health Outcomes Framework for England recognises the burden of ill-health resulting from poor air quality as well as other public health concerns.

-The fraction of annual all-cause adult mortality attributable to long-term exposure to current levels of anthropogenic particulate air pollution (measured as fine particulate matter, PM2.5ii.
+The fraction of annual all-cause adult mortality attributable to long-term exposure to current levels of anthropogenic particulate air pollution (measured as fine particulate matter, PM2.5ii).